ankane/field_test/README.md

 This will use the Rails cache to speed up winning probability calculations.

 By default, the dashboard rounds all calculated percentages to the nearest integer.
-Change this with:
+Change this with: [master]

 ```yml
 precision: 2